 Early-Installment Weirdness: The first game, Eggerland Mystery, is the only one to contain Diamond Framers instead of Heart Framers, a "Type B" gameplay mode in which each puzzle is timed, or points.
 Some monsters (Leeper, Don Medusa, and Rocky) and some terrains (trees, flowerbeds, sand, and lava) would not appear until the second game, and neither would the hammer power-up; instead, "Create Emerald Framer" was a standard power-up.

 Expy: Characters named Lololo and Lalala (who look like Lolo and Lala, only smaller) appear as minor antagonists in some Kirby games (another series made by Hal Laboratory), and as his friends in the anime series Kirby: Right Back At Ya!.
+Then Kirby's Dream Land 2 introduces a Mini-Boss named Blocky who resembles the Lolo series enemy Rocky.

 Eye Beams: Medusa, who'll petrify and zap Lolo with them if he walks within her field of linear vision.
 Don Medusa, who has the same ability (but is more dangerous because he can move back and forth), uses knives instead.
 Lolo doesn't even have to be looking at them for the eye beams to work.